pushpanjalii/jsminiproject/README.md

-# jsminiproject
+# ToDo App
-This is a Java Srcipt mini project.
+This is a ToDo app.